matthewincardona/portfolio/README.md

 # Personal Portfolio
-Codebase for my personal portfolio, written in basic web languages and using the ThreeJS library.
+Codebase for my personal portfolio, made with SvelteKit and using the ThreeJS library.